Ekkehard-Schulze/precision-temperature-logger/README.md

 &emsp;&emsp;This firmware is complex and requires selecting sensors by uncommenting '#define' statements <br />&emsp;&emsp;in the C source code.
 However, the sensors are auto-detected and types can be mixed.

+5. You may like to try the software compatible sensor TMP119.
+TMP119 has a higher accuracy (±0.03°C (typical) from 0°C to 45°C
+and ±0.08°C (maximum) from 0°C to 45°C), but is only avaible in the YBG0006 'Die Size Ball Grid Array' package, whereas our boards use the slightly larger WSON package.
+Remarkably, the die size of TMP119 is just 1.5 mm x 1.0 mm.
+This allows laboratory aplications, for which the 2.1 mm x 2.1 mm sized WSON package size is too large.

 Contributions